 Baseline data—the number of clicks, calls, or visits—isn’t enough to run a thoroughly optimized campaign.
 Worse, baseline data can be misleading and costly.
-Marketers need to identify, understand, and, perhaps most importantly, communicate to company stakeholders how their campaigns support the company’s bottom line.
+Senior living marketers need to identify, understand, and, perhaps most importantly, communicate to company stakeholders how their campaigns support the company’s bottom line.

 Basic conversion analytics, such as click-through rates, form fills, email response rates, and call duration, may not tell the whole story.
 For example, when you run a Google Ads campaign, you’ll know exactly how many calls you received from the ads.
 What you won’t know is why the calls were made.